 Under normal circumstances, stories about parallel worlds are an opportunity for fun “what-if” riffs that let readers safely visit fantastical dystopias where familiar events played out differently.
 The Nazis won World War II and now we all speak German and Darth Vader's the hero in Star Wars, etc. etc.

 But, to put it lightly, these are not normal circumstances.
 How are we supposed to enjoy these stories when reality itself has descended into the kind of dystopia we'd never have believed a few short years ago?

 If you were given the opportunity to leave in favor of a different reality—right now, today—would you take it?
 The question no longer feels so abstract.
 And if you did leave, what might you find on the other side?

 If the pandemic had never happened, would things be better . . . or worse?

 ADAM'S FAVORITE ...

-Books: Everything That Rises Must Converge, The Road, Lord of the Flies, The Amazing Adventures of Kavalier & Clay, Exhalation, The Stars My Destination, A Brief History of Nearly Everything
+Books: Everything That Rises Must Converge, The Road, The Amazing Adventures of Kavalier & Clay, Exhalation, The Stars My Destination, Lord of the Flies

-Movies: Children of Men, Brazil, Back to the Future, Road to Perdition, Strangers on a Train, Indiana Jones and the Last Crusade, The Big Lebowski
+Movies: Children of Men, Brazil, Back to the Future, Sneakers, Strangers on a Train, Indiana Jones and the Last Crusade

-TV: LOST, Dark, The Prisoner, Arrested Development, The Leftovers, Stella, Star Trek: The Next Generation
+TV: LOST, The Prisoner, Arrested Development, The Leftovers, Star Trek: The Next Generation, Dark

-Albums: Kid A, Abbey Road, Gimme Fiction, Lonerism, Keep It Together
+Albums: Kid A, Abbey Road, Gimme Fiction, Rockin the Suburbs, Lonerism, Keep It Together